 Our Food Assistance Programs

 The Emergency Food Assistance Program (TEFAP) is a Federal program provided by Community Action of Allegan County that helps supplement the diets of individuals and families experiencing income challenges, by providing emergency food and nutrition assistance at no cost.
 This assistance is provided every 3 months to eligible households and typically includes provision of two common grocery bags filled with non-perishable food items that cover the major food groups.
-The current month is June (shown below) and following months of distribution are:
+The following months of distribution are: